ExploreASL/ExploreASL/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## How to cite
-The bare minimum of references is the [ExploreASL manuscript](https://www.sciencedirect.com/science/article/pii/S1053811920305176) and the used ExploreASL release, which you can find on Zenodo (e.g. [version 1.8.0](https://zenodo.org/record/5504194)).

 The following provides an example as how to correctly cite ExploreASL and its third-party tools.
 The versions of the included third-party tools are described in [CHANGES.md](https://github.com/ExploreASL/ExploreASL/blob/main/CHANGES.md) for each ExploreASL release.
+The bare minimum of references (`refs`) are `ref1` and `ref2`.

 >The data were analysed using ExploreASL `ref1` version x.x.x `ref2`, including SPM12 version xxxx `ref3`, CAT12 version xxxx`ref4`, and LST version x.x.x`ref5`.
 This Matlab-based software was used with Matlab (MathWorks, MA, USA) version x.x (yearx)`ref6`.